obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Statuses/Custom Statuses.md

 People have been using themes and CSS snippets to style custom checkboxes in Obsidian all along.

-What Tasks's custom statuses allow you to do is to **also customise the behaviour of your tasks**.
+What Tasks' custom statuses allow you to do is to **also customise the behaviour of your tasks**.

 ## Default custom statuses